tychen5/AppReviewAnalysis/README.md

 # AppReviewAnalysis
 **Analyze App Reviews**

+## Interactive Topic Inference

+This Python scripts are designed to perform topic inference on a given network setup interactively.
+The script allows users to input a network setup and receive inferred topics based on the input data.
+This can be useful for analyzing and understanding the underlying themes and topics present in a network of documents, articles, or any other form of textual data.

 ## Topic Clustering Parameter Search
 This project is designed to perform a parameter search for topic clustering algorithms.
 The main function takes a list of documents and returns the optimal parameters for clustering the documents based on their topics.
 ### Features